yurishkuro/opentracing-tutorial/go/lesson01/README.md

   * The `LogKV` function kayes an alternating list of `key,value,key,value` pairs (easier to use)

-The OpenTracing Specification also recommends all log statements to contain an `event` field that describes the overall event being logged, wither other attributes of the event provided as other fields.
+The OpenTracing Specification also recommends all log statements to contain an `event` field that describes the overall event being logged, with other attributes of the event provided as additional fields.

 ## Conclusion

-The complete program can be found in the (solution)[./solution] package.
+The complete program can be found in the [solution[(./solution) package.
 The only difference is we replaced `initJaeger` function with `jaeger.Init` helper function so that we can reuse it in the other lessons.